State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 In Palm Beach County, the last time the first-time rate has been above 10.0 percent was 10.2 percent on Aug.
 4.

-In Tuesdsay's daya, Miami-Dade's rate rose to 5.56 percent after 11 days in a row under the 5 percent threshold compared with 3.67 the day before, a two-week low of 3.58 four days ago and a two-week high 6.26 on Sept.
-8. The rate hit 26.4 on July 8.
-Broward's rate has been less than 4 percent for two weeks, including most recently 3.62 one day after 2.39, a two-week low of 2.34 on Sept.
-13 and a high of 3.80 seven days ago.
+Miami-Dade's rate decreased from 5.51 percent to 5.02 with previously 11 days in a row under the 5 percent threshold, including a two-week low of 3.59 five days ago and a two-week high 5.53 on Sept.
+9. The rate hit 26.4 on July 8.
+Broward's rate for the first time in two weeks rose above 5 percent at 5.17 after 3.49 the day before, a two-week low of 2.34 on Sept.
+13 and a high of 3.80 on Sept.
+14.

 Palm Beach County has 45,743 cases out of 359,517 total tested for 12.72 percent overall, not including those awaiting tests and inconclusive.